 Why is the Te Papa museum so worthwhile?

-You do not have to pay an entrance fee, although a voluntary contribution is highly appreciated.
-For some exhibitions you have to pay extra.
+You do not have to pay an entrance fee although a voluntary contribution is greatly appreciated.
+For some short-term exhibitions, you will have to pay extra.
+In addition, various guided tours are offered.
+These are particularly interesting but also very useful if you are short on time.